Finite-Key Analysis of Quantum Key Distribution with Characterized Devices Using Entropy Accumulation: Discussion and Conclusion

 Given these results, it is natural to consider where improvements might be made or further avenues to explore.
-First and foremost, we note that we were restricted to considering entanglement-based protocols as we need the entanglement-based protocol framework to use our algorithms.
+First and foremost, we note that we were restricted to considering entanglement-based protocols, as we need the entanglement-based protocol framework to use our algorithms.
 In previous work \cite{George2021}, this has not been limiting as we could use the source-replacement scheme \cite{Curty2004,Ferenczi2012} to convert prepare-and-measure protocols to entanglement-based ones.
-However, it is not clear how the source-replacement scheme interacts with the Markov chain requirements for the EAT, which is why this work is restricted to entanglement-based protocols.
+However, it is not clear how the source-replacement scheme interacts with the Markov chain requirements for EAT.
+This has been partially resolved in concurrent work \cite{Metgers-2022a,Metgers-2022b}.
 Second, we have seen that while the EAT scales well in terms of the dimension of the states, it seems limited by loss and noise.
 In particular, the ability to handling high loss parameter regime is of particular interest for realistic implementations.
-As such, a natural question is to try and find ways to make the EAT more robust to loss and noise, at least in the device-dependent setting.
+As such, a natural question is whether the EAT can be more robust to loss and noise, at least in the device-dependent setting.
+We note follow-up work \cite{Kamin-2024a} has numerical results that show the (generalised) EAT scales worse in loss than for i.i.d. collective attacks.
+This mathematically makes sense as coherent attacks are more general.
+However, to the best of our knowledge, no example of such an attack separating the cases is known, so an optimistic researcher could still hope for further improvements.